Search and Hit Enter

 An aerial view of a bowl of FODMAP friendly paneer curry topped with a swirl of cream and chopped herbs.
 Paneer peeks out from the curry gravy and a cheesy naan dips into the top right corner of the curry.
 The bowl sits atop a grey steel backdrop and a glass of water sits to the top left of the image

-7. FODMAP friendly chilli oil noodles
+7. Low FODMAP chilli oil noodles

 A quick and easy weeknight dinner that uses spring onions and a sizzle oil for a bold flavour without FODMAPs.
 Bonus points if you infuse your oil with garlic before you start.